 Laboratory analysis with an accredited lab experienced in testing for PAHs is the most accurate way of determining this.
 However, coal tar-based sealcoats typically have a strong mothball-like odor.
 Asphalt and acrylic sealcoats do not.
 In addition, officials in Austin, Texas, came up with an inexpensive alternative.
 Use a screwdriver or razor blade to scrape off a small amount of pavement sealant and place it in a glass vial filled with mineral spirits.
 Seal the vial, shake it, and allow it to sit for 30 minutes.
 If the liquid is dark and coffee-colored, the sealant likely is asphalt-based.
 If it looks like amber-colored tea and remains more clear, assume it's coal tar-based.

 Yes.
-Cities who have already enacted their own ordinance to restrict the use of coal tar-bases sealcoats, or cities who enact an ordinance in order to exercise the enforcement authority of the 2013 state law, codified as Minnesota Statutes section 116.202 may require property owners to remove and properly dispose of coal tar-based sealcoat within the cities discretion and enforcement authority.
+Cities who have already enacted their own ordinance to restrict the use of coal tar-based sealcoats, or cities who enact an ordinance in order to exercise the enforcement authority of the 2013 state law (Minn.
+Stat. § 116.202) may require property owners to remove and properly dispose of coal tar-based sealcoat within the cities discretion and enforcement authority.

-If you are a homeowner you may dispose of unused or unusable product, at your local Household Hazardous Waste collection site.
-State-wide collection sites are listed at this link: http://www.pca.state.mn.us/udgx572
+If you are a homeowner you may dispose of unused or unusable product, at your local household hazardous waste collection site.
+Contact your county for more information.

-If you are a business and a Very Small Quantity Generator of hazardous waste you can find general information in the following document: VSQG Collection Program Requirements for Generators
+If you are a business and a Very Small Quantity Generator of hazardous waste:

 Yes.
 The ban applies to companies outside Minnesota who may be under contract to maintain properties in Minnesota.
-Coal tar-based sealcoat may not be applied in Minnesota on or after January 1, 2014 unless specifically exempted by Minnesota Statutes section 116.202
+Coal tar-based sealcoat may not be applied in Minnesota on or after January 1, 2014, unless specifically exempted by Minn.
+Stat. § 116.202